-*Note: A student achieving an AP score of 3 in the History of Art and/or Design will have the option to be interviewed by the chair of the department to determine sufficient mastery of course material.
+*Note: A student achieving an AP score of 3 in Art History will have the option to be interviewed by the chair of the department to determine sufficient mastery of course material.
 The chair will then determine whether the student may be assigned to a higher-level course.
 In no case will the process result in a waiver of credit requirements but only in the substitution of another course.

 International Baccalaureate Policy

-International Baccalaureate (IB) Diploma recipients beginning with Fall 2012 applicants may receive transfer credits for Higher-Level courses in which they earn a score of five (5) or higher.
-Pratt awards transfer credit for second languages (Language B) taken at the higher level only if the student’s major at Pratt requires foreign language.
+International Baccalaureate (IB) Diploma recipients beginning with Fall 2018 applicants may receive transfer credits for Higher-Level courses in which they earn a score of five (5) or higher.
 Pratt Institute does not award transfer credit for IB Visual Arts courses or exams.